eikek/docspell/website/site/content/docs/query/_index.md

 ## Values

 Values are the data you want to search for.
-There are different kinds of that, too: there are text-based values, numbers, boolean and dates.
+There are different kinds of that, too: there are text values, numbers, boolean and dates.
 When multiple values are allowed, they must be separated by comma `,`.

 ### Text Values